Discover more about Italy and everything it has to offer. Find out more here

 Then maybe stop off for a look around the cathedral and the feted Fountain of Arethusa, the latter having merited a mention in the literary works of Milton and Wordsworth, no less.

-Discover the sights, scenery and traditions of Sicily on a fascinating tour.
+Discover the sights, scenery and traditions of Sicily.
 Find out more here

 A trip to the Valley of the Temples